aymanmzaki/jpay-validator/README.md

 ==
 To run this project you can simply run the following command:

-`docker run --name jpay-validator-dep -p 8080:8080 -d jpay-validator`
+`docker run --name jpay-validator-dep -p 8080:8080 -d aymanzaki/jpay-validator`

 BUILD
 ==